oreohive/oreohive.org/web/static/terms/r1-0-0/Terms-&-Ethics-of-Use-182e-r1.0.0.md

 Regardless of any exception provided, official or otherwise, or ANY OTHER CIRCUMSTANCE, you agree that any use of our assets and materials remains entirely at our discretion as the oreohive organisation, and our judgement(s) are not to be and must not be ignored in regards to your training of AI or neural networks using our content or data.

-You agree and understand that, in agreeing with these Terms & Ethics of Use, that you are NOT to use ANY of our content, media, assets, materials, photos, videos, drawings, audio files, code or ANY OTHER MATERIAL OR ASSETS PUBLISHED BY THE OREOHIVE ORGANISATION, CREATED BY THE OREOHIVE ORGANISATION OR AUDITED / DISTRIBUTED BY THE OREOHIVE ORGANISATION, for the training of, contribution towards, teaching of, testing of, development of, or instruction of AI models, AI databases, neural networks, or ANY such computational or algorithmic means, including ANY database or (memory) location that is to be used, under any circumstance or in any capacity, to train such AI models, AI databases or neural networks.
+You agree and understand that, in agreeing with these oreohive Source No-AI-Training License, that you are NOT to use ANY of our content, media, assets, materials, photos, videos, drawings, audio files, code or ANY OTHER MATERIAL OR ASSETS PUBLISHED BY THE OREOHIVE ORGANISATION, CREATED BY THE OREOHIVE ORGANISATION OR AUDITED / DISTRIBUTED BY THE OREOHIVE ORGANISATION, for the training of, contribution towards, teaching of, testing of, development of, or instruction of AI models, AI databases, neural networks, or ANY such computational or algorithmic means, including ANY database or (memory) location that is to be used, under any circumstance or in any capacity, to train such AI models, AI databases or neural networks.

 ### In other, perhaps less formal words, don’t use our stuff as training data for AI.
 Ever.

-We reserve the right to, at any point, (request or attempt to) stop you from doing this, even if you have been granted an exception, and in agreeing to these Terms & Ethics of Use, you agree to honour our such wishes, even in the face of or despite potential technical restrictions.
+We reserve the right to, at any point, (request or attempt to) stop you from doing this, even if you have been granted an exception, and in agreeing to these oreohive Source No-AI-Training License, you agree to honour our such wishes, even in the face of or despite potential technical restrictions.

 ### Should you be granted an exception officially by us, you reserve the right to reason that this exception was issued by the oreohive organisation as a written, explicit permission to do as it permits, with the content it permits, in the time period or duration it specifically permits.
 In addition, we shan’t penalise you for conducting tasks or activities within the bounds, confines and definitions of what such an exception has permitted you to.